Shortest Route Calculations with the ShortestPathFinder

 • The from-to line defines the start and end of the route, but can also contain intermediate points that the route must pass through.

-• Implemented as the engine to a web service, the from-to points could be defined by a user in a web mapping tool.
+• When implemented as the engine for a web service, the from-to points could be defined by a user in a web mapping tool.

 Cautions